Solar eclipse of January 23, 1860

-An annular solar eclipse occurred on January 23, 1860 during summer.
+An annular solar eclipse occurred at the Moon's ascending node of orbit between Sunday, January 22 and Monday, January 23, 1860, with a magnitude of 0.9168.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
+Occurring about 2.7 days before apogee (on January 25, 1860, at 17:40 UTC), the Moon's apparent diameter was smaller.

+The path of annularity was visible from parts of Antarctica.
+A partial solar eclipse was also visible for parts of New Zealand, Antarctica, the southern tip of South America, and eastern Oceania.

 Description

 The eclipse was visible in much of the South Island and the southernmost portion of North Island around Wellington in New Zealand, it was also visible in all of Antarctica (much of the areas had a 24-hour daylight), South America's Patagonia and Oceanian islands such as Macquarrie, Chatham, Antipodes, Tahiti and Tuamotu It was part of solar saros 119.

 On the other side as the Moon from the Earth headed towards the left at New Zealand, as the umbral path was outside the South Pole and over the Prime Meridian to the Peninsula, the Moon from the Earth was seen as it was going on bottom, then on the right and on top in the peninsular portion though the Earth rotates to the east as it was north of the South Pole at the Prime Meridian, the rest of the world saw the Moon from the Earth headed towards the left.